GlobalFood/integration_docs/fetch_menu/README.md

 - menu_item_nutritional_values: This is an array of objects that contain the internal id of the nutritional value and the name of the nutritional value.

+##### Order Types

+- menu_item_order_types: An array of strings with the order types in which the item is available.
+If this field does not exist or is null, the item is available for all order types.

+##### Kitchen Internal Name

+- menu_item_kitchen_internal_name: A string with the internal name to be used on kitchen tickets, if available.

 ### Sizes